Utah Statewide Warrant Search (Lookup All Outstanding, Active Warrants)

 Knowing the tools and resources to utilize the Utah counties’ respective sites can help individuals find the people they are looking for in the system.

 Fortunately for those searching in Utah, each county has a page dedicated to the local sheriff’s office, justice court, or active warrants.
-So, but simply clicking the following link, anyone can perform a warrant search in Utah using local resources.
+So, simply clicking the following link, anyone can perform a warrant search in Utah using local resources.

 Utah CountyCounty Warrant Search